AdaCore/learn/courses/advanced-ada/chapters/limited_types.rst

 :code-config:`reset_accumulator=True`

-For most types, extended return statements are no big deal --- it's just syntactic sugar.
+For most types, extended return statements are no big deal |mdash| it's just syntactic sugar.
 But for limited types, this syntax is almost essential:

 .. code:: ada